nobeam/lattice-summaries-lattices-legacy/README.md

 # B3 Prototype Lattices

 The orignal lattice files are stored in the `originals` folder.
-The automattically converted lattices are stored in the `generated` folder and can be pushed to the `generated` branch.
+The automattically converted lattices are saved in the `generated` folder and are pushed to the `generated` branch.

 ## Convert Lattices

-The lattices are converted using the [LatticeJSON cli](https://github.com/nobeam/latticejson).
-To convert all lattice files into the different formats run: (requires Python 3.8+ and [Poetry](https://python-poetry.org/))
+The lattices are converted using the [LatticeJSON package](https://github.com/nobeam/latticejson).
+To convert all lattice files into the different formats run: *(requires Python 3.8+ and [Poetry](https://python-poetry.org/))*

 ```
 poetry install